Ashishqa/APIAutomationCodeCeptJS/README.md

 Scenario 2: Given user can delete any transaction

-Scenario 2: Given user can not see deleted transaction
+Scenario 3: Given user can not see deleted transaction

+# Axios library for GET,POST,PUT,DELETE

+# Chai for assertion/validation

 # Pr-requisite:
 Node Js